 "The New Year celebrations.
 The night he died."

 I feel paralysed.
-I sip the water, the ice clinks against the side of the glass.
-My hand feels slippy against the condensation.
+I sip the water, and the ice clinks, my hand slips from the condensation on the side of the glass.
 I was with Naomi at that party.
 The place descended into a bit of a communal orgy in separate rooms after the fireworks.
 Jeevas was with Mikami's secretary.
 I wasn't the only one, but someone might have blabbed.
 "Yes."

 "That was the last known sighting.
 What time did you see him?"